 - Syllable Clap – Kids love chatting with their friends, so direct that energy to something educational.
 Have kids turn and talk to a friend, but while chatting, they need to clap (or stomp) the syllables of the words they say.
 They can also do this brain break activity with spelling words.

-Kids love playing games.
-Games give kids the chance to take a moment and simply have fun.
-Even though it may seem like these games don’t have a purpose, they truly do.
+Kids love playing games, and games give kids a chance to take a moment and have fun.
+Even though it may seem like these games don’t have a purpose, they genuinely do.
 Their goal is to get kids moving and having fun!
-Whether it’s a game of Telephone or Rock-Paper-Scissors, these games will give kids a moment of freedom as they play with partners or as a whole group.
+Whether it’s a game of Telephone or Rock-Paper-Scissors, games will give kids freedom as they play with partners or as a whole group.

-- Freeze Dance – This game is like freeze tag, and musical chairs rolled into a single fun game!
+- Freeze Dance – This game is like freeze tag and musical chairs rolled into a fun game!
 Turn on the music and have kids dance around the room.
-When you turn the music off, kids must freeze in whatever dance move they were doing.
+When you turn the music off, kids must freeze in whatever dance move they are doing.
 Anyone who moves in the silence is out.
 Continue playing until there is a winner.

-- Hot Potato – Use a beanbag and have kids toss it around the room as the music plays.
+- Hot Potato – Use a beanbag or balloon and have kids toss it around the room as the music plays.
 When the music stops, whoever is left holding the “potato” is out!

 - Rock-Paper-Scissors – Depending on how long the brain break is, kids can play a game or two of Rock-Paper-Scissors.
-If there’s only a short amount of time, kids can partner up for a few quick rounds.
+Kids can partner up for a few quick rounds if there’s only a short amount of time.
 If there’s more time, get the class involved in a tournament!

-- Telephone – Have the class stand up and make a circle around the classroom.
+- Telephone – Have the class stand up and create a circle.
 Whisper a phrase into the ear of the first child.
 Then, have that child repeat the phrase to whoever is next to them.
 This continues around the circle.
 The last child will repeat the phrase out loud.
 Kids will laugh as they see how the message was changed.

 Movement Brain Breaks

 Movement is vital when it comes to brain breaks.
-Moving the body helps relieve stress.
+Moving the body and physical activity helps relieve stress and anxiety, improves gross motor development, and helps kids self-regulate.
 Movement, in turn, will give kids a release that allows them to get back to work and refocus.
 These brain break ideas use movement to engage kids.
 From secret handshakes to dance parties, kids will love participating in these activities.

-- Activity Cards – Any time a brain break is needed, pull out a brain break activity card, and complete the task on it!
-This gives kids variety and different ways to move as they transition to another activity.
+- Activity Cards – Any time a brain break is needed, pull out a brain break activity card, and complete the task!
+This gives kids various ways to move as they transition to another activity.

 - Go Noodle – This website gives kids a fun and silly way to work out the wiggles!
-Kids will love jumping, moving, and singing along to their favorite Go Noodle videos.
+Kids will love jumping, moving, doing jumping jacks, and singing along to their favorite Go Noodle videos.
 You can stream the videos on Youtube or on your SmartTV.

-- Secret Handshakes – Either make up a secret class handshake or have kids partner up and make small group secret handshakes.
+- Secret Handshakes – Make up a secret class handshake or have kids partner up and make small group secret handshakes.
 For the rest of the week, when the class needs a moment to break, have them turn to a partner and do their secret handshake!

 - Yoga – Classroom yoga will give kids the break they need in between tasks.
-Encourage kids to be mindful as they move through favorite yoga poses in a group setting.
+Encourage kids to be mindful while exploring their favorite yoga poses in groups.
 Cosmic Kids Yoga is a favorite Youtube channel with tons of themed yoga videos kids will enjoy!

-These brain break ideas for kids are perfect for the classroom.
-Kids will move and dance around as they get ready for the next activity.
-By using these brain breaks, kids will focus better, stay engaged while learning, and have fun!
+These brain break ideas for kids are perfect for the classroom when they need a mental break from schoolwork.
+Kids will move and dance around as they prepare for the next activity.
+By using these favorite brain breaks, kids will increase their attention spans, focus better, stay engaged while learning, and have fun!

 Brain Break Resources